Jmaharman/fsharp-a-beginners-guide/Lessons/day-12-single-case-unions-as-marker-types.md

 I know this is not the best example in the world but hopefully you can consider the above concept and apply it to a project you are working on where a string is not simply a string.
 It's great to know that if you use an SU as a marker type, with the appropriate validation being done at the creation of the type, you can be sure it is safe to work with and hopefully it will be more obvious to anyone working on the codebase what that type is, more than simply being a string.

 These SUs don't have to be strings, they could be any type.
-Imagine a Customer type, and the concept of a PriorityCustomer.
-Perhaps only certain features of your producte are available to PriorityCustomers.
-If you write the necessary business logic into the creation of that SU, then you can be sure that any developer trying to use your function knows that the customer must be a PriorityCustomer, and the decision on whether that customer is a priority customer or not is declared in one place.
+Imagine a `Customer` type, and the concept of a `PriorityCustomer`.
+Perhaps only certain features of your producte are available to `PriorityCustomers`.
+If you write the necessary business logic into the creation of that SU, then you can be sure that any developer trying to use your function knows that the customer must be a `PriorityCustomer`, and the decision on whether that customer is a priority customer or not is declared in one place.

 Here are a few more examples of encoding business logic into our types.